Dheepa Ramanujam

 Dheepa Ramanujam is an Indian entrepreneur and actress who appears in Tamil films.

+Career

 Dheepa Ramanujam forayed into acting with K. Balachander's television serial Premi, while made her acting debut with a small role in the Rajinikanth-starrer Arunachalam (1997).
-She worked as an assistant director to Arun Vaidyanathan.
-She is popularly known for directing Chillu, a science fiction stage play produced by Sri Thenandal Films in collaboration with Shraddha and Krea, a US–based theatre group.
-She's also well known for her role as Bhuvaneshwari in the film Pichaikkaran directed by Sasi.
+She worked as an assistant director to Arun Vaidyanathan and Abhishek.
+She is popularly known for directing Chillu, a science fiction stage play produced by Sri Thenandal Films in collaboration with Shraddha and Krea, a US-based theatre group.
+She's also well known for her role as Bhuvaneshwari in the film Pichaikkaran (2016) directed by Sasi.

-Since 2020 Dheepa has also become an entrepreneur and started her own line of denim jeans for Indian women under the brand name of Lotusline.
+Since 2020, Dheepa has also become an entrepreneur and started her own line of denim jeans for Indian women under the brand name of Lotusline.